PET-G filament is one of the best 3D printing materials to use thanks to the combination of PLA’s ease of printing and the strength of ABS.

 PLA is one of the most cost-efficient 3D printing materials, with PET-G coming out as just slightly more expensive.
 It is also environmentally friendly and is biodegradable, while PET-G is not.

 PLA is often used to create prints that have complex details or geometries.
-PLA is also often used to create prototypes, but if you need your prototype to be functional, strong, or heat-resistant, then PETG will be the better choice.
+We can also use PLA to create prototypes, but if you need your prototype to be functional, strong, or heat-resistant, then PETG will be the better choice.

 PETG vs ABS